These homemade meatballs with Italian sausage and ground beef are easy to make and full of rich flavor.

 Why You Will Love This Recipe

 - These perfect meatballs use everyday ingredients that are probably already in your kitchen.
-Serve them as a family meal or bring them to a party,
+Serve them as a family meal or bring them to a party.

-This recipe uses breadcrumbs soaked in milk.
-There are several other options for added binders and liquids.
-Other binder options include torn-up bread, crackers, or for a gluten-free option try pork rinds.
+Bread Crumbs: Other binder options include torn-up bread, crackers, or for a gluten-free option try pork rinds.

 You can change the seasonings or spices based on what you have on hand or how you’ll be eating the meatballs.